LyalinDotCom/Flash/README.md

 - **🎨 Beautiful CLI** - Colorful ASCII art that adapts to your terminal size
 - **⚡ Lightning Fast** - Optimized for quick, practical responses
 - **🔧 Zero Config** - Works out of the box with smart defaults
+- **📁 File Operations** - Read and write files in your current directory
+- **💬 Smart Clarifications** - Asks for details when your request is ambiguous

 ## Quick Start